alirawashdeh/wundervoice-config/README.md

 See [wundervoice](https://github.com/alirawashdeh/wundervoice) on github for the source code of the Pebble application itself.

-Your app should now be running on [localhost:5000](http://localhost:5000/).

 ## Configuration

 Sign up for API keys at [Wunderlist Developer](https://developer.wunderlist.com).
-Edit the following three lines app.js

 Modify the following part of the app.js file to include your client ID and client secret: